-From the centre of Granada a taxi would cost between 6 and 8 euros.
-From the bus station of Granada is about 10-12 euros.
+As you can see, from the centre of Granada to the Alhambra a taxi would cost 5-7 euros, and from the bus station of Granada (in the norht) is about 10-12 euros.

-For more detailed information about the taxis see: Granada Taxi.
+For more information about taxis see: Granada Taxi.

-How to Get to the Alhambra by CarThe cars are not allowed to enter the Alhambra but there is a parking next to the monument.
-The price is approximately 2.50 euros/hour.
-There are also places for buses and caravans.
+How to Get to the Alhambra by CarCars are not allowed to enter the Alhambra complex, but there is a big parking next to the monument which can be accessed.

-Go through the Serallo tunnel, turn left at the roundabout and go uphill along Avda de Santa Maria de la Alhambra and then take the road that leads to the cemetery (Camino Viejo del Cementerio).
+Then urn left at the roundabout and go uphill along Avda de Santa Maria de la Alhambra and then take the road that leads to the cementery (Camino Viejo del Cementerio).